HoverMower/hovermower.github.io/overview.md

 ## Chassis details
 The chassis consists of only a few but large parts.
 The front section (white in images) acts as a bumper.
 This part is not attached fixed to the rest of chassis.
 Instead there are silicone or rupper dampers, which allows the front cover to move a bit.
 If the robot hits an obstacle, front cover will slide from its origin position.
 This mis-placement triggers micro switches.
-This way, robot can detect, if it hits an obstacle or not.
+This way, robot can detect, if it hits an obstacle.

 ## Technical details